photo: r. whittaker

 QUESTION (KIM ANNO) : What is so extraordinary about this work, and your world, is you occupy a territory that is not abstraction and not figuration.
 It’s kind of an in-between place, which makes it unique and startling.
 It’s startling in a good way; there are so many startling bad ways.
 So, I’m just wondering about this pivot, or this kind of hesitation between making a real thing and making a flat thing.
 Do you feel, still, like you want to toggle back and forth with that?
 I’m just kind of curious about, as you’re starting this new work and when you look at the history of figuration and flatness.
 What do you think about that issue?

 ARCHANA: You know, I’m very curious about where I’ll go next.
 Time will tell, I guess.
 I’ll be in the studio.
-I think these paintings are not like by a painter.
+I think these paintings are not like those of a painter.
 But more, I started as a sculptor and I see the dense pigment is kind of a mask and shapes.
 So, I’ll tell you what I’m interested in.
 If you have information on a spectrum, from total—like maybe someone spells out every single flower of the landscape—to totally minimal.
 Like maybe somebody laid some plates on the floor, or something like that.
 Well, I was never comfortable with maximal, and although I tend more towards the minimal, I feel it’s so boring if it’s too minimal.
 There’s not enough information to create a reaction in me, or a deep feeling.
 So, I’m looking for the right spot in between so you can get involved.
 You can practically be the artist.
 I want you to bring your ideas of what’s going on.

 I love talking to Richard because he sees these things, and he can speak about them.
 So, that’s what I think is really fun.
 Does that help?